LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 - Offering an employee referral program.

-To simplify the process, it’s acceptable to reuse the language in the ad previously placed in the Sunday newspaper advertisements.
+To simplify the process, you can reuse the language in the ad you previously placed in the Sunday newspaper advertisements.

 Keep a report that details all steps taken throughout the recruitment process to assist in the event of a DOL audit.

-Once all steps in the recruitment stage have been completed, it is time for the PERM green card filing process.
-The PERM application is ready for filing by submitting the Permanent Employment Certification form, ETA 9089, via the DOL website.
+Once you complete all steps in the recruitment stage, it is time for the PERM green card filing process.
+The PERM application is ready for filing by you submitting the Permanent Employment Certification form, ETA 9089, via the DOL website.

 - Standard information about the job duties, requirements, location, prevailing wage, etc.;